ErpNetDocs/tech/modules/financials/accounting/operations/currency-revaluation.md

 1. Input data

-   - Accounts
+   - Document Operation

+   - Accounts - accounts in the rows of accounting template of Operation
-   - Date of revaluation
+   - Date of revaluation = Date of the document Operation
-   - Currency directory
+   - Currency directory - Currency Directory set in Operation
+   - Accounting vouchers

-2. Revaluation is made for each currency included in currency directory
+2. Revaluation is made for each currency included in the Currency directory

-3. Calculate Balance и BalanceBase for the date of revaluation for each Account, Currency, Item Key, CostCenter, ProfutCenter and ReferencedDocument.
+3. Calculate Balance и BalanceBase for the Date of revaluation for each Account, Currency, Item Key, CostCenter, ProfutCenter and ReferencedDocument.

    1.1.
 If [CurrencyValuationMethod](https://docs.erp.net/model/entities/Finance.Accounting.Accounts.html#currencyvaluationmethod) <> Balance_Reference_Document.